Planktomas/TrayAppUtility/README.md

 ### Tutorial

 #### Configuring tray app utility
-In order to start using the tray app utility we need to set its window as the startup window.
+In order to start using the tray app utility we need create a new project from WPF application template and set its window as the startup window.
 We can do this in `App.xaml` file

 ```xaml
 <Application x:Class="Tutorial.App"